-ART INDEPENDENT STUDY - CONTINUED
+ART INDEPENDENT STUDY 1146

-Content: Art Independent Study is offered to provide individual students with the opportunity to explore special talents or interests.
+- Purpose: This course provides opportunities for self-motivated students who have successfully completed advanced level courses.
+Students will work on a continued development of skills and creativity by guided independent art.
+By the end of this course, students should have a variety of finished, highly developed portfolio pieces of artwork. - Content: Art Independent Study is offered to provide individual students with the opportunity to explore special talents or interests.
 Students will work with a classroom teacher to set personal learning goals and to determine the type of project or learning experience they would like to pursue.
 The students will select their focus from Photography, 2/D artwork, and/or 3/D artwork.
 The students will be graded on self-motivated participation, inclass and out of class work, project preparation, research, etc.